grokify/go-ringcentral-engage/engagedigital/docs/PresenceStatusApi.md

 [[Back to README]](../README.md)

-## GetAllPresenceStatuses
+## GetAllPresenceStatus

-> GetAllPresenceStatusesResponse GetAllPresenceStatuses(ctx, optional)
+> GetAllPresenceStatusResponse GetAllPresenceStatus(ctx, optional)
 Getting all presence statuses

 This method renders all presence statuses ordered by name (in alphabetical order).